Wisconsin cork company helping with NASA project

 Amorim was founded in 1940s and currently has about 80 employees.
 The company's products have been used for things such as space flight, sports flooring and automotive gaskets.

-NASA says thousands of businesses from across the U.S. are involved in the project.
+NASA said thousands of businesses from across the U.S. are involved in the project.

 Can't Find Something?